A Bible Study by Jack Kelley

-As will become clear the man of noble birth represents Jesus who after His resurrection went to Heaven to be made King of the whole Earth.
+As will become clear, the man of noble birth represents Jesus who after His resurrection went to Heaven to be made King of the whole Earth.
 And the servants represent His followers.
 In the monetary system of the day, a drachma was about one day’s wage.
-It took 100 drachmas to equal one mina, and 60 minas to equal 1 talent.
+It took 100 drachmas to equal one mina, and 60 minas to equal one talent.
 Note that each servant was given an equal amount (one mina), a much smaller sum than even the least of the three servants in the Parable of the Talents.
 And remember, a parable is a heavenly truth put into an earthly context, so everything is symbolic of something else.
-Therefore, the mina represents something as valuable to the Lord as about 3 months wages would be to us.
+Therefore, the mina represents something as valuable to the Lord as about three months wages would be to us.

-When we reviewed the Parable of the Talents we saw that the money there represented His Word, the Lord’s most prized possession.
+When we reviewed the Parable of the Talents, we saw the money there represented His Word, the Lord’s most prized possession.
 Psalm 138:2 says He values His word even above His name.
 It’s reasonable to assume it’s the same here, especially since history tells us that the one thing the Lord left His followers with was the Gospel, His Word.

 “But his subjects hated him and sent a delegation after him to say, ‘We don’t want this man to be our king.’
 (Luke 19:14)

 Here’s another difference between the two parables.
 No such impression is conveyed in the Parable of the Talents.
 There the man was simply going on a journey.
 Here he’s going off to be made King and some people don’t like it.
 30 years previously a similar event had actually taken place.
 When Herod Archelaus went to Rome to be made King as his father’s successor, a delegation of 50 Jews followed him from Israel where they petitioned Caesar to give them a Roman governor instead of Archelaus.
-According to Josephus over 8,000 Jews who lived in Rome gathered in the palace to support them as they presented their case against Archelaus.
+According to Josephus, over 8,000 Jews who lived in Rome gathered in the palace to support them as they presented their case against Archelaus.

-Needless to say Archelaus was not pleased, and after he was appointed in spite of their pleas he made his displeasure known to his subjects.
+Needless to say, Archelaus was not pleased, and after he was appointed in spite of their pleas, he made his displeasure known to his subjects.
 It may be that Jesus used the incident to remind them (and us) of the dangers in rejecting a duly appointed King.
 If so, the warning fell mostly on deaf ears.
-A short time later Israel rejected its King and since then untold millions of Gentiles have done the same thing.
+A short time later Israel rejected its King, and since then untold millions of Gentiles have done the same thing.

 “He was made king, however, and returned home.
 Then he sent for the servants to whom he had given the money, in order to find out what they had gained with it.
 (Luke 19:15)

 There was never any doubt that Jesus would be our King.
-With His blood He redeemed the entire creation from its bondage to decay (Romans 8:21) and since then all that remains is for Him to take possession of that which He has purchased.
+With His blood, He redeemed the entire creation from its bondage to decay (Romans 8:21), and since then all that remains is for Him to take possession of that which He has purchased.
 That day is coming soon, and when it does there will be loud voices in Heaven saying:

 “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign for ever and ever.”
 (Rev. 11:15)

 Two verses later, in Rev. 11:17, God is described as “the one who is and who was.”
 No more “and who is to come.”
 From Heaven’s perspective, His reign will have already begun even though on Earth the Great Tribulation is still to come.
-Satan and his followers may see the Great Tribulation as a war to determine who will control Earth, but the Lord sees it as a judgment where Israel will be purified and the nations will be completely destroyed.
+Satan and his followers may see the Great Tribulation as a war to determine who will control Earth, but the Lord sees it as a judgment where Israel will be purified, and the nations will be completely destroyed.
 (Jeremiah 30:8-11) Satan is merely being used to help Him accomplish this.
 (Rev. 17:17) There’s never been any doubt as to the outcome.

 When He returns, The LORD will be king over the whole earth.
 On that day there will be one LORD, and his name the only name.
 (Zechariah 14:9)